cohenerickson/cloaking/README.md

 ### Blob URL

-The blob URL method is similar to the Data URL method, it uses JavaScripts built in `Blob` class in order to generate a file-like object that can then be viewed by the user.
+The blob URL method is similar to the Data URL method, it uses JavaScript's built in `Blob` class in order to generate a file-like object that can then be viewed by the user.

 [Read more.](/examples/blob)